-Choice Reading:

-While students are only required to read one book, reading all summer long is encouraged.
+Choice Reading: While students are only required to read one book, reading all summer long is encouraged.
 Choose novels that interest you and are on your reading level.
 It is good to challenge yourself a little!
-A list of suggested authors is listed below.
 Remember, reading is the single most important factor in student success.

-Rising 7th Grade Pre-Algebra:
+7th Grade Pre-Algebra

 Summer math is assigned to help students retain math skills and enable the math classes to spend less time reviewing past material and forge ahead with new math skills.
-It has been designed to review topics students learned during the past school year which are crucial for success in the next grade level.
+It has been designed to review topics students learned during the past school year, which are crucial for success in the next grade level.

 All students are expected to complete the entire Summer Skills packet to the best of their ability.
 Students should show their work so we can see the thought process used to complete the problems. or box your final answer.
-Please keep in mind we are looking for a good effort at completing the problems more than a correct answer.
-Good effort includes attempting the problems and showing the work/thought process used to achieve an answer.
-A pacing suggestion would be to complete 2 - 3 pages a week.
-This assignment is due Wednesday, August 14th, the first day of the new school year, and is worth 50 points.
+We are looking for a good effort at completing the problems, more than a correct answer.
+This includes attempting the problems and showing the work/thought process used to achieve an answer.
+A pacing suggestion would be to complete 2-3 pages a week.
+This assignment is due Wednesday, August 13th, the first day of the new school year, and is worth 50 points.